inbo/data-publication/datasets/inboveg-niche-vlaanderen-events/Inboveg-samplingMethods.md

 ##Sampling Methods
 ###Vegetation surveys
-Vegetation surveys are performed between May and July 2002 near selected Piezometers (INBO-watina project).
-Coördinates were registered with a GPS.

 Vegetation, neighbouring each WATINA Piezometer is described using a nearby vegetation plot.
 In forests the plot measures 10X10m² in open vegetations this plot measures 3X3 m².
 The Piezometer usually is one of the corners of the plot.